FilipeMCruz/sensae-console/docs/data-decoder/README.md

 Current version:

+- `iot-core` : `0.1.15`
-- `system` : `0.6.0`
+- `system` : `0.7.0`

 ## Introduction

 The `data decoder`s purpose is to provide a flexible way of transforming the data into something that the system [understands](../model/README.md).

-This action is performed by a `Data Decoder Slave` container when IoT Data is sent to `/sensor-data/encoded/<sensor-type>`.
+This action is performed by a `Data Decoder Slave` container when IoT Data is sent to the HTTP endpoint `/sensor-data/encoded/<sensor-type>`.

-To register a new decoder one needs to go to the `Data Decoder` tag in the system's UI, define the `<sensor-type>`, write the script and submit the new decoder.
+To register a new decoder one needs to go to the `Data Decoder` page in the system's UI, define the `<sensor-type>`, write the script and submit the new decoder.

 ## Rules